CyberAnalystMH/Homelab_Overview/README.md

 (How much time I've put on this project so far.)

 **Estimated Expense:** $996
-(How much money has been spent so far)
+(How much money has been spent so far.)

 **Estimated Uptime:** 8-12 Hours
 (How long is the server on, daily.)